Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Give them a character or role to play.

-It's amazing how well this works.
-We all understand stories, and we can use our imagination to put ourselves into a part.
+It’s incredible how well this works.
+We all understand stories and can use our imagination to put ourselves into a part.

 Check out the episode for some examples.